fedis/SNES-AddOn-PCBs/Classic_Boards/Switchless-Basic-alternative/README.txt

-!!!
-THIS IS AN UNTESTED VERSION OF THE PCB!!!

 The aim of the new version is to get rid of the 74*133 of the previous version, because the 74*133 is hard to find or very expensive...

 Solder Joints: